Call Us 24/7

 TL;DR:

-• Investors prefer as-is properties for faster, profitable flips, especially in high-demand cities.
+• Investors buy as-is properties for quick flips or rentals, especially in high-demand cities.

-• Selling below market value can be beneficial for quick sales and avoiding repair costs, useful in urgent financial situations.
+• Selling below market can be worth it for urgent needs.

-• Rental and inherited properties can also be sold to investors, with considerations for tenant rights and legal ownership.
+• Rental and inherited properties can be sold to investors with proper considerations.

 What is the Investment Appeal of Buying Houses As-Is?